BubbleSquish/Bible-Fun/README.md

 ---

-Here’s a shortened beginner-friendly entry for your README:

----

 ### 🧠 [**Pineal-Gland.md**](https://github.com/BubbleSquish/Bible-Fun/blob/main/Science/Theories/Pineal-Gland.md)

 > *“If thine eye be single, thy whole body shall be full of light.”* — *Matthew 6:22*